guleedali/guleedali.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-We read the geologic record like a photo book, watching time and space shift from one layer to the next.
-On foot, across the water, or from the air, we map, log, and correlate sediments and landforms, then glue those snapshots into a time framework with high-precision geochronometers to tell the story of how wind, water, and ice reshaped the landscape.
+In the LAYERS group, we read the geologic record like a photo album, watching time and space shift from one layer to the next.
+On foot, across the water, or from the air, we map, log, and correlate sediments and landforms, then stitch those snapshots into a time framework with high-precision geochronology to tell the story of how wind, water, and ice reshaped the landscape.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.